asherchok/fortran-multiplicity-calculator/README.md

 This concludes the FORTRAN exercise.

 # Problems with the FORTRAN Code
 Similar code structure was implemented in Python and was able to yield the same `Total Multiplicity` for Problem 2.9, validating its functionality.
 The Python code successfully ran for both Problem 2.9 and Problem 2.10.
-However, this FORTRAN code failed to achieve the same `Total Multiplicity` for Problem 2.10.
+However, the FORTRAN code failed to achieve the same `Total Multiplicity` for Problem 2.10, particularly when handling larger integer numbers.

 <div align="center">
   <img src="https://github.com/asherchok/fortran-multiplicity-calculator/raw/main/figures/problem2-10.JPG" alt="Problem 2.10" style="width:75%;">